“Everyone can act. Everyone can improvise. Anyone can learn to become stageworthy.” — Viola Spolin

 - All of our staff are improvisors and are passionate about making the world a better place through the power of improv.

-- inclusivity — improvisation thrives on diversity, and as an organisation we value and encourage diversity within our students and staff in all areas such as culture and race, religion, age, disability, gender and sexual preference etc.
+- inclusivity — improvisation thrives on diversity, and as an organisation we value and encourage inclusivity and diversity within our students and staff, including diversities such as culture and race, particularly First Nations Australians, religion, age, disability, gender identity and sexual preference etc.

 - equitability — all students are given equal attention in achieving the goals of our curriculum and classes